bullhorn/invenias-api-docs/source/index.html.md

 Invenias uses a resume parsing tool named Sovren to provide document parsing to end-users of Invenias applications.

 A resume parser is a piece of software that can read, understand, and classify all the data on a resume, just like a human can–but much faster.
-It's possible for API integrations to leverage Sovren to create and/or update ‘Person' entities in Invenias by parsing a source document and ingesting the structured output.
+It's possible for API integrations to leverage Sovren to create and/or update 'Person' entities in Invenias by parsing a source document and ingesting the structured output.
 However, there is no quick and easy way to create a person by parsing a document.
 Depending upon the type of information you wish to use, it may require validation across several areas.

 You will need to determine exactly what information you wish to capture in an Invenias record to know which endpoints you're going to need to use.
 When planning your integration, please consider: